Pankaj-M-Deori/Online-Retail-Business-Expansion-Strategy-Power-BI-Analysis/README.md

 - Map Visual: Sales are concentrated in Europe and parts of Australia, with very few in American regions.
 Also, Africa and Asia have no demand for our products.
 A new strategy targeting these areas has the potential to boost sales revenues and profitability.

+## Recommendations
+- Focus marketing and inventory efforts from September to November, where sales historically surge.
+Plan major promotions and product launches around this window.
+- Target Netherlands, Ireland, Germany, France and Australia for expansion.
+These markets already show strong demand and can deliver faster ROI with localized marketing and logistics improvements.
+- Since revenue is well distributed among top customers, consider offering rewards or loyalty programs that make them feel valued, to increase repeat purchases and build long-term relationships.
+- Current sales are concentrated in Europe and Australia.
+Develop small test campaigns in regions like American regions, Asia and Africa, to explore new customer segments.

 ## Tools and Skills Used
 - Power BI Desktop: To create executive report.
 - Power BI Service: To deploy and maintain Power BI assets.